Logo

 The Gibraltar Pound pegged at par with the British Pound, derives its strength from Gibraltar’s stable economy.
 For reference, when writing this article, GIP/USD = 1.27.

 Gibraltar’s status as a significant financial center, coupled with its strategic location at the entrance to the Mediterranean, contributes to the GIP's stability and value.
+Additionally, its reputation as a low-tax jurisdiction with a strong financial services sector attracts businesses and foreign investment.

 7. Cayman Islands Dollar (KYD)